Prague, Czech Republic – Public prosecutors have halted the 4-year-long criminal EU fraud investigation against Czech Prime Minister Andrej Babis.

 On Friday, the Prague state attorney said that he had dropped the investigation into whether or not Andrej Babis, a billionaire tycoon and second richest man in the Czech Republic who became Prime Minister in 2017, had misused and fraudulently obtained €2.2 million in EU funds to build the ‘Stork’s Nest’ complex, a modern leisure and conference center outside of Prague.

 “The state attorney submitted his final decision in the case, in which he changed his legal opinion”, simply announced spokesman Ales Cimbala in a statement.

-Earlier this year, Czech police had recommended to indict Andrej Babis for fraud in the Stork’s Nest case, before handing the case to public prosecutors.
+Earlier this year, Czech police recommended to indict Andrej Babis for fraud in the Stork’s Nest case, before handing the case to public prosecutors.

 After the Justice Minister was abruptly ousted and replaced with Marie Benesova, a close ally from Prime Minister Babis and former aid to President Zeman, many feared the head of government was trying to meddle in the case and undermine the independence of the judiciary.

 Public anger grew and, topped with the preliminary revelations of a separate EU investigation that found that the Czech Prime Minister was in conflict of interest due to his ties to his former business empire Agrofert, tens of thousands of people took to the streets to demand his resignation during several consecutive weeks, including all around the country outside of Prague, giving way to the biggest mass protests the country has seen since the end of communism.